Concrete Finishing Techniques for Contractors

 This is where a lot of GCs get burned.
 They price the job based on the concrete quantity and forget that finishing is labor-intensive and time-sensitive.
 A stamped concrete crew needs more people than a broom-finish crew.
 An exposed aggregate job needs the crew to come back the next day for washing.

 Map out your crew requirements during the estimating phase.
+Our free concrete estimate template can help you build out the right line items for labor, materials, and finishing.
 Build in buffer for weather delays.
 Have a rain-out plan that includes rescheduling the batch plant, the pump truck, and the finishing crew simultaneously.
 Project management software that lets you adjust schedules on the fly and notify all parties at once is not a luxury on concrete work.
 It is a necessity.
 If you are still coordinating pours with phone calls and text chains, take a look at how Projul handles it.

 Protecting the finished product